tbwiii/flying-tile/readme.md

 Run `gulp build` to move dependency files that need to exist on the server.

-After that you can run `gulp` when you're writing styles.
-The default task watches and compiles style changes.
+After that you can run `gulp` while you're writing CSS or JavaScript.

 ## Other notes
-There is no need to upload the `node_modules` and `bower_components` folders when you upload your theme to the server.
+There is no need to upload the `node_modules` and `bower_components` folders when you upload your theme to the server.when you upload your theme to the server.